 The Manufacturer and Features of SL Pro2

-Tool Logic is an American outdoor brand whose products are known for their credit card sizes.
+Tool Logic is an American outdoor brand whose products are known for its credit card sizes.
 They started making multi-purpose tools in 1994 and eventually included survival knives and other gadgets, all of which are equally aimed to provide consumers with preparedness.
 Along with several lines of compact tactical knives, Tool Logic released the SL Pro 2 in 2009.
 Its 3-inch body holds these main features:

-- 3-inch serrated, 420 J2 steel blade (razor sharp)
+- 3-inch serrated, 420 J2 steel blade (razor-sharp)